lmjohns3/theanets/docs/quickstart.rst

 The weights connecting successive layers of neurons in the model are available using :func:`Network.get_weights() <theanets.feedforward.Network.get_weights>`.
-This method takes an integer, the index of the weights to retrieve, and returns an array containing the weights.
+This method takes an integer, the index of the layer to retrieve weights for, and returns an array containing the weights.
 For "encoding" layers in the network, this array contains a feature vector in each column (for "decoding" layers, the features are in each row).

 For a dataset like the MNIST digits, you can reshape the learned features and visualize them as though they were 28×28 images::